rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 The Kubernetes command-line tool, `kubectl`, allows you to run commands against Kubernetes clusters.
 You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.

-Besides the Kubernetes command-line tool we also need `doctl`.
+Besides the Kubernetes command-line tool, we also need `doctl`.
 This is the official DigitalOcean command-line client.
 It uses the DigitalOcean API to provide access to most account and Droplet features.

 Please follow the docs to install both of these on your machine:

 - [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Install doctl](https://www.digitalocean.com/docs/apis-clis/doctl/how-to/install/)

-From this moment on I am assuming that you have succesfully installed and configured `kubectl` and `doctl`.
+From this moment on I am assuming that you have successfully installed and configured `kubectl` and `doctl`.

 When those are installed please visit the Digital Ocean dashboard and go to your cluster.
 There you will find a command to connect to your cluster, for easy multiple-cluster management.